The California Young Artists Symphony 2023-2024 Season

 There are 4 to 5 Saturday rehearsals depending on the program, and guest artist.
-Normally, concerts are scheduled for Sunday evening with a 1.5-hour dress in the afternoon, and a 1.5 hour dinner break in between.
+Normally, concerts are scheduled for Sunday with a 1.5-hour dress rehearsal, and a 1.5 hour meal break in between (meal provided).

-Our second third will host 2-3 concert programs.
+Our third season will host 2-3 concert programs.

 Our full concert calendar will be available by September to applicants so they can check conflicts before committing to the fellowship.

 Applicants are accepted through audition to the CYAS official roster.
 Auditions are reviewed by CYAS directors and a panel from the CYAS Artist Board.
 Second round in-person auditions are proctored by CYAS directors and recorded for the artist board to review.
 Audition scores are based on excerpt performance, solo difficulty and performance, resume, and previous rehearsal/concert performance with CYAS.